Filadelfio Todaro

 GBP 445

-Ready in 5-6 weeks
+Handcrafted in 5-6 weeks

 Discover the interesting legend behind the origin of the Sicilian Moorish Heads, which often decorate the balconies of many Sicilian palaces and date back to the XI century.
 Explore a colorful selection of these stunning head vases handmade in ceramics and reinterpreted in different styles by Italian talented artisans.